siddhantladdha/analog_daddy/README.md

 ## Acknowledgements and Licensing

 This library was created with extensive help of ChatGPT and White Claw Hard Seltzer.
-Both have helped equally in programming, debugging and testing with extra patience donated by White claw when ChatGPT refused to work for me.
+Both have helped equally in programming, debugging and testing; with extra patience donated by White claw when ChatGPT refused to work for me.
 Additionally, I have use few ideas from the previous work mentioned above.
 This work will be licensed as AGPLv3 since I would not want anyone to monetize this and even if they do I want the changes to be given back to this tool's codebase.